lucacarbonelc/website/content/authors/admin/_index.md

 - Team
 ---

-I am a postdoctoral researcher at the [Media Psychology Lab](https://soc.kuleuven.be/smc) at Department of Communication Sciences at KU Leuven.
+I am a postdoctoral researcher at the [Media Psychology Lab](https://soc.kuleuven.be/smc) at Department of Communication Science at KU Leuven.
 I obtained my PhD at KU Leuven, where I worked as part of the ERC project [MIMIc](https://www.projectmimic.eu).
-Currently, I am also affiliated with the [Weatherhead Research Cluster on Comparative Inequalities and Inclusion](https://inequality.wcfia.harvard.edu/people/luca-carbone-0) at Harvard University.
+I am affiliated with the [Weatherhead Research Cluster on Comparative Inequalities and Inclusion](https://inequality.wcfia.harvard.edu/people/luca-carbone-0) at Harvard University.

-I work at the intersection of media psychology and sociology to study media effects on youth's identities and mental health, with a specific focus on music.
-I am also interested in social and communication theory, algorithms and platforms, online cultures, computational social science, multisensory research, and psychometrics.
+I work at the intersection of media psychology and sociology to study media effects on youth's identities and mental health.
+I particularly study socio-digital inequalities by contextualizing person-specific media experiences within socially stratified processes of cultural distribution and consumption.
+I am also interested in social and communication theory, algorithms and platforms, online cultures, CSS, time-sensitive (long and short term), multisensory (mobile sensing), and psychometric research.